Welcome to my hometown

 Image: Lithograph by Johan Cardon (1802–1878) after a painting by Olof JohanSödermark (1790–1848).
 Drawing by Uno Troili.
 National Library of Sweden

 Controversial, audacious and original are some of the words that have been used to describe him over the years.
-His wide-ranging, multi-faceted work runs the gamut from shop interiors to the air traffic control tower at Stockholm Arlanda Airport and the Swedish Embassy buildings in Berlin and Washington.
+His wide-ranging, multi-faceted work runs the gamut from shop interiors to the air traffic control tower at Stockholm Arlanda Airport and the Swedish Embassy buildings in Berlin and Washington and now the new hotel at Göteborg Landvetter Airport.
 Is the only person to have won the prestigious Kasper Salin Prize for architecture five times.
 He has an honorary doctorate from Chalmers University of Technology and runs his own architecture firm.

 Photo: Jacob Karström